AliOsm/chromable/README.md

 ```

 Where:
-- `document:` is a callable represents the text content you want to embed and store in ChromaDB.
+- `document:` is a callable represents the text content you want to embed and store in ChromaDB (e.g. Could be a model attribute).
-- `metadata:` is the list of attributes to be passed to ChromaDB as metadata to be used to filter.
+- `metadata:` is a list of callables to be evaluated and passed to ChromaDB as metadata to be used to filter (e.g. Could be an instance method).
-- `embedder:` is a callable defined in the model that returns the embedding representation for the given `text` and `options`.
+- `embedder:` is a callable defined at the model level that returns the embedding representation for the given `text` based on some `options`.

 Optionaly you can pass `collection_name:`.
 If not passed, the plural form of the model name will be used.

-The only required option for `chromable` method is `document:`.
+The only required option for `chromable` is `document:`.

 At this point, `chromable` will create, update, and destroy the ChromaDB embeddings for your objects based on Rails `after_save` and `after_destroy` callbacks.